BabylonJS/Documentation/content/snippets/utilities/SphericalPanning.md

+---
+title: Spherical Panning Camera
+image:
+description: Helpful code snippet for creating a spherical panning camera in Babylon.js.
+keywords: babylon.js, tools, resources, utilities, camera
+further-reading:
+video-overview:
+video-content:
+---

-# Spherical Panning for 360 Camera Rotation
+## Spherical Panning for 360 Camera Rotation

 This snippet shows a way to add spherical panning behavior to a scene.
 The behavior is similar to the interactions from viewing 3D images on Facebook, Google Maps, etc.  The function contains several constants, such as INERTIA_DECAY_FACTOR, which can be tuned to customize the default feel of the interaction.

 Note that this function uses quaternion math which is not available in Babylon.js v3.3.0 or earlier.